 346 Aquatic Biology.
-May Term (3).

 Ecology, ecological physiology, and natural history of selected aquatic organisms.
 Biology of rivers, lakes, and the marine intertidal and subtidal zones.
 Introduction to physical oceanography, limnology, and potamology.
 Implications for water pollution control, water resource development, and water-related human activities.
 Field trips.
 Two hours lecture and six hours laboratory.

 Prerequisite: BIOL 238 or BIOL 239.
 Offered in alternate years.

 348 Developmental Biology.
-Spring (4).

 Descriptive and experimental approach to the development of selected vertebrate and invertebrate animals from fertilization through aging.
 Three hours lecture and three hours laboratory.
-Prerequisite: BIOL 239.
-Offered as needed.

 350 Plant Ecology.
-May Term (3).

 Interactions of plants with their environment at population, community, and ecosystem levels.
 Exploring plant communities in a selected region, considering land use history, discussing regional conservation and restoration challenges, and learning methods of plant ecology fieldwork.
 Fieldwork-intensive, with observations complementing lecture and discussion.
 Two hours lecture and four hours fieldwork.

 Prerequisite: BIOL 238 or EVST 100 (or BIOL 133).